andrealorenzon/testo_tesi/tesi.md

 ## Documentation

 Documentation correctness is integral part of the review process.
-Functions API are automatically harvested from the code by the `sphinx` documentation library, while theoretical descriptions, application and user guide has been written by the author, and can be found at the official website of the project's documentation, at https://imbalanced-learn.readthedocs.io .
+Functions API are automatically harvested from the code by the `sphinx` documentation library, while theoretical descriptions, application and user guide have been written by the author, and can be found on the official website of the project's documentation, at https://imbalanced-learn.readthedocs.io .

 # Empirical analysis

-With the aim of obtaining benchmark the real effectiveness of ROSE, a simple test suite has been written, in a Jupyter Notebook.
+With the aim to benchmark the real effectiveness of ROSE, a simple test suite has been written, in a Jupyter Notebook.

 ## Materials & methods

-The pipeline evaluates the performance every combination on a grid of models, resampling methods, and parameters.
+The pipeline evaluates the performance of every combination of a grid of models, resampling methods, and parameters.

 ### Datasets